 In Person

-For all elections being held on, or after, Thursday 4 May you will need to bring photo ID to vote at a polling station.
+You need to show your photo ID to vote at a polling station.

 If you choose to vote in person at your polling station you will be sent a poll card before the election with details of where your polling station is.
 You do not need your poll card to vote.
-You will need to provide your photo ID and confirm your name and address to the staff at the polling station.
+You will need to provide your photo ID and you will be asked to confirm your name and address to the staff at the polling station.

 More information on voting in person